-The Office of Career Exploration & Development and The Gilpatrick Center for Student Research & Fellowships empower students to integrate their liberal arts education in achieving a lifetime of personal and professional fulfillment.
+The Center for Career Exploration and the Gilpatrick Center for Student Research & Fellowships empower students to integrate their liberal arts education in achieving a lifetime of personal and professional fulfillment.
 We provide programs, partnerships and resources that guide career exploration and promote students’ ability to live, work, and lead in a complex world.

 Denison offers a cooperative program with Duke University in the areas of Environmental Management and Forestry.

 You can earn the bachelor's degree from Denison and the master's in either Environmental Management or Forestry from Duke after spending three years at Denison and two years at Duke's School of the Environment.
 The major program emphases at Duke are resource economics and policy, water and air resources, forest resource management, resource ecology and ecotoxicology and environmental chemistry.